Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 **Mitigation**: Demonstrator to ensure floor area is clear and dry.
-If area becomes wet, locate a mop and dry the area.
+If inside area becomes wet, locate a mop and dry the area.
+If on grass, do not demonstrate if the ground becomes too muddy and slippery.

 Call first aider in case of injury.